This guide is designed for users of JSON Compare

-The JSON Compare REST service allows you to invoke JSON comparisons from a wide range of programming languages and systems.
+JSON Compare is a REST service that allows you to invoke comparison of JSON files from a wide range of programming languages and systems.

 The service currently provides a free usage tier using DeltaXML's infrastructure, however the same, or a very similar REST API will be available in other forms as such a paid-for usage tiers providing higher usage levels on a more resilient infrastructure and also running the service locally on customer/private servers.

 The free usage tier allows evaluation and experimentation prior to large scale deployments using future paid tiers or on-premise deployments.
 It also allow small-scale production use, but without any service level agreements or other guarantees of service availability or provision.
 For more information see: Free Usage Tier

 An OpenAPI definition of the REST interface is available at our public Bitbucket repository.